Norbiros/Norbiros/README.md

 <a href="https://github.com/ScratchAddons/ScratchAddons">ScratchAddons</a> - the best browser extension for Scratch<br>
 <a href="https://github.com/ScratchAddons/RadioBonPage">RadioBonPage</a> and <a href="https://github.com/ScratchAddons/RadioBON-API">RadioBonApi</a> - my school projects<br>
 <a href="https://github.com/ScratchAddons/SpaceMC-EU">SpaceMC</a> - plugins for minecraft server
+<a href="https://github.com/SiusiakDevelopers">FanthTeam</a> - projects for FanthCode and FanthPlay

 ## 📯 How to reach me:
 Talk to me on Discord: Norbiros#0730<br>